Muhlenbergia orophila

-Muhlenbergia orophila is a grass species native to Guatemala and to Mexico as far north as the Distrito Federal.
-The type specimen was collected from an alpine meadow at an elevation of approximately 3750 m (12,500 feet) near the Summit of Sierra de las Cuchumantanes, a remote mountainous area in el Departamento de Huehuetenango in the western part of Guatemala.
+Muhlenbergia orophila is a North American grass species native to Guatemala and to Mexico as far north as Mexico City.
+The type specimen was collected from an alpine meadow at an elevation of approximately 3750 m (12,500 feet) near the summit of Sierra de los Cuchumatanes, a remote mountainous area in the Huehuetenango Department in the western part of Guatemala.

 Muhlenbergia orophila is a perennial herb growing in clumps.
 Stems can reach up to 25 cm (10 inches) tall.
 Sheaths are longer than the internodes.
 Leaves are long and narrow, up to 8 cm (3.2 inches) long and 1.5 mm (0.06 inches) wide.
 Spikelets are born in paniculate arrays up to 8 cm (3.2 inches) long partly enclosed in the subtending sheath, each spike dark purple and up to 3.5 mm (0.14 inches) long not including the awn that can be up to 1 mm (0.04 inches) long.